AndriCoder95/blood_bank/README.md

 •	Open command prompt or terminal and go to the project directory

-•	Enter the following commands
+•	Enter the following commands (virtual environment is recommended but not necessary)

    o	python -m pip install -r requirements.txt